Wildlife and Habitat Bushfire Recovery Taskforce

 Following the 2019-20 summer bushfires across South Australia, the Minister for Environment and Water established the Wildlife and Habitat Bushfire Recovery Taskforce (Taskforce).

-The Taskforce is providing independent advice on the coordination of activities to benefit South Australia’s wildlife and habitat recovery effort, implemented by the National Parks and Wildlife Service South Australia (NPWSSA), within the Department for Environment and Water.
+The Taskforce provided independent advice on the coordination of activities to benefit South Australia’s wildlife and habitat recovery effort, implemented by the National Parks and Wildlife Service South Australia (NPWSSA), within the Department for Environment and Water.

 The work of the Taskforce has informed the SA Wildlife and Habitat Bushfire Recovery Framework , led by NPWSSA.

 The Framework outlines actions required to assist the recovery of wildlife and habitat after fires, from the immediate response through to the longer-term.
 A series of case studies are presented in the Framework to highlight the sorts of actions that are required, and were undertaken following the 2019-20 fires.